jgehrcke/gipc/docs/index.rst

 Usage
 =====

-``gipc``'s interface is small and the usage is pretty simple.
+gipc's usage is pretty simple.
+Its interface is clear and slim.
 Make yourself comfortable with ``gipc.start_process()`` and ``gipc.pipe()`` by going through the :ref:`examples <examples>` and the :ref:`API <api>` section.